ibm-cloud-security/appid-serversdk-swift/README.md

 When using WebAppKituraCredentialsPlugin the unauthenticated client will get HTTP 302 redirect to the login page hosted by App ID service (or, depending on configuration, directly to identity provider login page).

-Read the [official documentation](https://console.ng.bluemix.net/docs/services/appid/protecting-resources-swift.html#protecting-resources-swift) for information about getting started with Bluemix App ID Service.
+Read the [official documentation](https://console.ng.bluemix.net/docs/services/appid/protecting-resources-swift.html#protecting-resources-swift) for information about getting started with IBM Cloud App ID Service.

 ### Requirements
 * Swift 4.0